vuejs/docs/docs/components/props.md

-# Props {#props}
+# Props

-> This page assumes you've already read the [Components Basics](/guide/essentials/component-basics).
+> This page assumes you've already read the [Components Basics](/docs/essentials/component-basics).
 Read that first if you are new to components.

 <div class="options-api">
   <VueSchoolLink href="https://vueschool.io/lessons/vue-3-reusable-components-with-props" title="Free Vue.js Props Lesson"/>
 </div>

-## Props Declaration {#props-declaration}
+## Props Declaration

-Vue components require explicit props declaration so that Vue knows what external props passed to the component should be treated as fallthrough attributes (which will be discussed in [its dedicated section](/guide/components/attrs)).
+Vue components require explicit props declaration so that Vue knows what external props passed to the component should be treated as fallthrough attributes (which will be discussed in [its dedicated section](/docs/components/attrs)).

 <div class="composition-api">